-Hot lunches at the Junior School are provided by Edwards and Blake who provide a two-course lunch with a drink.
-The cost of a school lunch is currently £2.20 which MUST be paid in advance using the school money on line payment system.
-You can load your account with enough money for a week or longer so it can be paid for every day.
-If a parent does not pay, then a packed lunch must be sent in until all payments are up to date.
+Hot lunches at the Junior School are provided by Norse who provide a two-course lunch with a drink.
+The cost of a school lunch is currently £2.30 which MUST be paid in advance using the school money on line payment system.

 Menus are sent home termly and children can choose which days they wish to have a hot lunch.